riparias/gbif-alert/CONTRIBUTING.md

 The web application handle three categories of users:

-- Anonymous users can access the website and visualize the occurrence data via the dashboard.
+- Anonymous users can access the website and visualize the observation data via the dashboard.
 For Django, they are unauthenticated.
 - Registered "normal" users can do all what can anonymous users can do + create and configure their alerts.
 Those users can sign up directly thanks to a specific form (an e-mail address is required because it is needed for e-mail